maria-antoniak/bad-seeds/README.md

 This repository contains the seed lexicons gathered and evaluated in the above research paper.

+You can view all the gathered seeds by clicking on the `gathered_seeds.json` file above.

 You can load the seeds into a Pandas dataframe using the following Python snippet:

 ```